ingesolvoll/kee-frame/README.md

 I'm very intrigued by the idea of the URL as the "single source of truth".
 When you are able to recreate the application state by only using the URL, some

-re-frain tries to bring some of these ideas into re-frame, hopefully getting some of the benefits in the process.
+kee-frame tries to bring some of these ideas into re-frame, hopefully getting some of the benefits in the process.

 ## Features
 * No changes to the way you use reagent and re-frame